 - Timeout (Seconds) - How long the call will be kept on hold before being redirected.

-- Extensions - How many extensions are involved in the queue and in which order to dial the extensions.
+- Phone Users - How many users are involved in the queue and in which order to dial the phone users.

 - Escape prompts - Caller inputs that can be used to return to the previous menu if an IVR is used or to go straight to voicemail, etc.